chr15m/pocketoperations.com/pages/pocket-operator-cheatsheets.md

+### Master your pocket operator with these user interface cheat sheets

 Pocket operators have exceptionally minimal interfaces and so it can get a bit confusing knowing which button to press when.
 This collection of cheatsheets should help you stay on top of the various possible button combinations that are available for each PO.

 ## PO-33 cheatsheet